addyosmani/backbone-fundamentals/backbone-fundamentals.md

 The main difference between them is that the `cid` is generated by Backbone; it is helpful when you don't have a true id - this may be the case if your model has yet to be saved to the server or you aren't saving it to a database.

-The `idAttribute` is the identifying attribute of the model returned from the server (i.e., the `id` in your database).
+The `idAttribute` is the identifying attribute name of the model returned from the server (i.e., the `id` in your database).
 This tells Backbone which data field from the server should be used to populate the `id` property (think of it as a mapper).
 By default, it assumes `id`, but this can be customized as needed.
 For instance, if your server sets a unique attribute on your model named "userId" then you would set `idAttribute` to "userId" in your model definition.

 The value of a model's idAttribute should be set by the server when the model is saved.
 After this point you shouldn't need to set it manually, unless further control is required.